LLNL/scr/doc/rst/users/integration.rst

 =============

 This section provides details on how to integrate the SCR API into an application.
+There are three steps to consider: Init/Finalize, Checkpoint, and Restart.
+It is recommended to restart using the SCR Restart API, but it is not required.
+Sections below describe each case.

 Using the SCR API
 -----------------